Evidence for realignment of the charge density wave state in ErTe$_3$ and TmTe$_3$ under uniaxial stress via elastocaloric and elastoresistivity measurements: Introduction

+We employ two uniaxial-stress techniques, namely the elastocaloric effect and the elastoresistivity, to elucidate the phase diagram of \rte{}.
+The elastocaloric effect (ECE) is a thermodynamic probe which measures the effects of strain on the entropy landscape.
+ECE measurements mimic the singular behavior at a phase transition observed in heat capacity $C_p$, but the selective sensitivity of ECE only to strain-dependent degrees of freedom leads to a much lower background signal at high temperatures than $C_p$.\cite{Hristov2019} In contrast, elastoresistivity (ER) is a transport probe that is sensitive to strain-induced changes in the Fermi surface topology, density of states at the Fermi surface, and scattering processes such as critical fluctuations.

-The rare-earth tritelluride family of quasi-2D metals (\rte, \R=La-Nd, Sm, Gd-Tm, Y) consist of bilayers of square Te nets separated by a buckled rock-salt layer of \R Te, shown in \cref{fig:glrte3}(a).
-The crystal structure \rte{} belongs to the orthorhombic space group \textit{Cmcm}.
-(The standard crystallographic setting for this group defines the $a$ and $c$ axes as spanning the basal plane, with $b$ normal to the plane.)
-The orthorhombicity arises due to a glide plane along the in-plane \cax{}, which dictates the stacking of the \R Te slab layers and generates a slight difference in the two in-plane lattice parameters: $a\approx 0.999c$.
-For all \R{}, the material undergoes a transition to a unidirectional, incommensurate CDW phase with the wavevector $q_c \approx (0,0,2c^*/7)$.
+Members of the rare-earth tritelluride family consist of bilayers of square Te nets separated by a buckled rock-salt layer of \R Te, shown in \cref{fig:glrte3}(a).
+The crystal structure of \rte{} belongs to the orthorhombic space group \textit{Cmcm}, and the standard crystallographic setting defines the $b$-axis normal to the planes.
+The orthorhombicity arises due to a glide plane along the in-plane \cax{}, which dictates the stacking of the \R Te slab layers and generates a slight difference in the two in-plane lattice parameters: $a\approx 0.999c$, hence this material comprises an ``almost square'' lattice.
+For all \R{}, the material undergoes a transition to a unidirectional, incommensurate CDW phase with the wavevector $q_c \approx (0,0,2c^*/7)$, where $c^*$ is the reciprocal lattice spacing.
 Chemical pressure tunes the transition temperature from above 500~K in LaTe\tri{} to 250~K in \tm{}.
 A second incommensurate CDW perpendicular to the first, with wavevector $q_a \approx (5a^*/7, 0, 0)$, appears for \R{}=Tb, Dy, Ho, Er, Tm at temperatures ranging from 41~K in TbTe\tri{}\cite{Banerjee2013} to 180~K in \tm{}.
 Throughout this work, we denote the higher transition temperature as \ti{} and the lower transition as \tii{}.

-In this paper, we report investigations of the effect of in-plane uniaxial stress on unidirectional CDW states in this material.
-Measurements of the resistivity, elastoresistivity, and elastocaloric effect of two representative members, \er{} and \tm{}, as a function of temperature and stress all suggest an abrupt 90\degree{} in-plane realignment of the CDW wavevector under modest and practically accessible stresses, illustrated schematically in \cref{fig:glrte3}(f).
-Through this comprehensive study of the various phases and phase transitions, we establish \rte{} as a promising model system for the study of strain-CDW interactions in a quasi-2D square lattice.
+In freestanding samples, \ti{} corresponds to a wavevector parallel to the \cax{}.

+We begin in \cref{sec:landau} by developing a phenomenological, symmetry-motivated free-energy expansion and exploring the resulting phase diagrams. \Cref{sec:methods} covers the experimental methods, and \cref{sec:results} describe the results of elastocaloric effect, resistivity, and elastoresistivity measurements.
+We conclude in \cref{sec:disco} with a discussion of the broader impacts and future research opportunities inspired by this work.